biya-coin/biyaliquid-docs/.gitbook/defi/trading/margin-performing-liquidations.md

 **Steps to Liquidate Positions:**

-1.  **Identify Liquidatable Positions:** Utilize Biyachain's `LiquidablePositions` endpoint to identify positions with a collateralization ratio below the liquidation threshold.
+1.  **Identify Liquidatable Positions:** Utilize Biya Chain's `LiquidablePositions` endpoint to identify positions with a collateralization ratio below the liquidation threshold.
 Relevant data points include:

     * **Collateral:** Total value of tokens deposited as collateral for the position.
     * **Liabilities:** Total value of borrowed tokens in the position.